acapozucca/devops/pipeline/s2-automate-build/README.md

 The goal of this step is to make use of GitLab as a VCS.

-1- Create HelloWorldMaven project (in GitLab a project is a repository)
+1- Create HelloWorldMaven project (in GitLab a project is a repository).<br>
 Follow the instructions to create the remote and local repositories.